-New grass should be cut when it is about 2 or 3 inches tall, with a very sharp mower set to cut $1\frac{1}{2}$ or 2 inches high.
-Dull blades pull the plant and break many of the tender hair-like • roots.
+New grass should first be mowed when it is about 2 or 3 inches tall.
+The cutting may be done with a scythe or with a very sharp mower set to cut $1\frac{1}{2}$ or 2 inches high.
+Dull blades pull the plant and break many of the tender hair-lik roots.
+New grass should not be cut after dange of heavy frost.